LawrenceHau/TriviaGame/ReadMe.md

     div class top

 allows styling of scoreboard
-`line 17` grabs the scorebox to allow styling in css

-creates a `header` with a `span` within with an id of score **span id** used in JS to input score function
+    header id scorebox

+contains word score:

+    header>span id score

+contains the score that will be changed in js function

-`line 22` creates a class called game
+    div class game

-`line 23` creates id timer will be used to add timer, still need **js function for this** also will be used to style css

-`line 24` creates div for questions, used to input questions in JS

-`line 30` end screen div used to style end screen
+will insert the timer and the questions

+    p id timer

+still requires coding for functionality

+    div class endScreen

-`line 32` thank youf or playing text
+contains thank you for playing text

-`line 34` scoreboard used to display scoreboard results, functions used in game js
+    span class scoreBoard

+uses js to display final results of the game as well as my github, and restart button

 **game.js**

-`line 1-3 refers to score class`[used here](./game.html) in `line 22`

-Created variable **`questionsArr`** to create an array of questions to be used in functions

-creates the true or false button, and appends it to the div, then the yes and no button as well as the question. refer to line 22 and 24 [here](./game.html)
+    Variable questionArr

-    Variable questionArr is an array containing a list of questions, answers and question ids Constant game selects the Class of game in [game./html](./game.html) Variable scoreStart selects the ID score used in [game.html](./game.html) Variable score will be used to store questions answered correctly in function Function generateRandomQuestionLength
+Array containing a list of questions, answers and question ids

+    Constant game

+selects the Class of game in [game./html](./game.html)

+    Variable scoreStart

+selects the ID score used in [game.html](./game.html)

+    Variable score

+used to store questions answered correctly in function

+    Function generateRandomQuestionLength

     Variable btnYes = True
     Variable btnNo = False

+value of True = True
+value of False = False

+    Variable answeredCorrect

-    Variable answeredCorrect stores the amount of answers you answered correctly finalScore.innerText displays your final score out of 100 finalCorrect displays how many questions you have answered correctly
+stores the amount of answers you answered correctly

+    finalScore.innerText displays your final score out of 100

+    finalCorrect displays how many questions you have answered correctly

 - removes questions used through filtering